-Before I get into today’s pet peeves rant, consider why we worry about writing headlines at all and what we hope they will accomplish.
+Before I get into today’s annoyances rant, consider why we worry about writing headlines at all and what we hope they will accomplish.
 I think this comes down to two things:

 - In a world where we are all inundated by more information than we can possibly process, we want the article or story we’re writing to stand out from the crowd, to make the reader stop scrolling down a list of a hundred other headlines and say, “Wait!
 What’s this?”.